jgordon88/our-google-map/README.md

 # our-google-map

+Participants: Abdi Allen - James Gordon

-A replica of google maps
+Overview: We will create a replica of google maps utilizing an API, HTML, CSS, JavaScript!